 top of page

 The science of genetics is a world with new opportunities for the breeder to improve the health of a bloodline.
-Decades of xrays and veterinary evaluations of both phenotype of the dog and Xray's, have been unsuccesful to eradicate the Hip Dysplasia problem.
-It is still prevelant and a challenge for a breeder to stay clear from.
-We have started research in the link of genetics, hip dysplasia and hip laxity several years ago.
+Unfortunately decades of xrays and veterinary evaluations of both phenotype of the dog and Xray's, have been unsuccesful to eradicate Hip Dysplasia.
+This genetic disease is still prevelant and a challenge for a breeder to stay clear from.
 Breeding is like a puzzle and the more small pieces you can control, the higher the chance for healthy pups.
 There are never guarantees, but science is making small steps to help responsible breeders succeed.
+To make the puzzle even more complex more recent studies have shown the importance of responsible care for the mother and her pups.
+Epigenetic influences can activate or de-activate genes making the puzzle even more intreguing yet almost impossible to comprehend.

 DNA health tests are a combination of facts and fiction.

 You also must not blindly follow everything a laboratory claims.
 For example, when I started applying the DNA test of VHL genetics on my dogs I was particularly interested in their Hiplaxity gene test.
 I tried to research their gene and their medical research findings but could not find anything.
 They claimed in 2017 that the hiplaxity gene had simple heritability.
 I asked them for their research, they apparently have a patent on this genetic test.
 But would not open their medical findings to the public.
-I had many discussion with a Dutch veterinarian who xrays thousands of dogs a year for hip quality.
+In 2022 they had three gene mutations regarding the Hip Laxity and admittingly changed their information giving in that it was not simple heritability, but complex where more genes influenced the hiplaxity at different intensities.
+I had countless discussions with a Dutch veterinarian who xrays thousands of dogs a year for hip quality.
 He said that that genetic test did not have more then maybe 2-5 % influence on the whole hip dysplasia problem.
-Finally now VHL genetics has adjusted their explanation for the hiplaxity test that it is a polygenetic trait and does NOT have simple heritability.
-They are finally honest about this specific test.
-You must be a critical thinker and not plainly believe what laboratories claim.
+2024 VHL Genetics decided to remove the Hiplaxity genes from their testing options.
+Through the years and countless tests, researchers could only conclude that these genes had no influence on the Hiplaxity problem in dogs.
+They removed the tests from their site.
+As a breeder you try to do your best in breeding healthy dogs.
+You depend on honest laboratories and I applaud them for being honest in their research and also admit when they were wrong.

 FICTION

-Breeders that claim that their dog , which has passed a DNA health test, is cleared from the diseases which they are tested for, is not accurate!
-This is fiction !
+Breeders who claim their dog , which has passed a DNA health test, is cleared from the diseases which they are tested for, is not accurate!
 When breeders claim the above they misinform potential new puppy owners.

 For example ; Embark quote about a heart disease gene test DCM 1 and DCM 2: “DCM2/DCM1… is incompletely penetrant, meaning that while having one or two copies of this mutation is thought to confer some increased risk of developing DCM, it is by no means predictive of disease.
 DCM is a highly complex disease that is modulated by many genetic factors, most unknown.